-Family members are often left wondering ‘if there is a will’ and ‘if so, where so’?
+As a result, family members are often left wondering ‘if there is a will’ and ‘if so, where so’?

 There is no simple way to locate a will in Ontario.
 For instance, unlike in Quebec, there is no centralized registry of wills.

-The common ways to locate wills are:
+The common ways to try to locate wills are:

-- Review of safety deposit boxes;
+- Review of safety deposit boxes of the deceased;

 - Direct contact to lawyers that the deceased might have engaged;